ippontech/blog-usa/posts/hands-on-guide-to-migrating-postgres-with-pglogical-and-aws-dms.md

 This strategy poses near *zero* risk to current production operations.
 If the migration is successful, the required maintenance window will just be a database "cut over".
 We utilize native Postgresql utilities and AWS DMS on top of `pglogical` for additional functionality and visibility.

-We use `pglogical` to enable a [[cross version migration]].
+We use `pglogical` to enable a cross version migration.
 This allows us to minimize the number of maintenance windows and high risk tasks within the production setup.

 ### Naming Conventions